The Eva team

 Follow up without the awkwardness

 A friendly nudge a few days after the due date is normal and expected.
 It only feels awkward when you send it personally.
 When the follow up is automatic and consistent, it stops being a confrontation and becomes a process.
 Clients pay, and you never had to chase.
+Here is a follow-up rhythm that collects without burning the relationship:

 Watch the one number that matters

 Know, at any moment, what is paid, pending, and overdue.
 That single view turns invoicing from a worry into a glance.
 Eva keeps it current for you: she invoices on completion, follows up on the slow ones, and logs every payment, so getting paid stops depending on you remembering.
+For the invoice itself, start from our cleaning invoice template or generate one free with the invoice generator.